William Uttal

 William Reichenstein Uttal (March 24, 1931 – February 9, 2017) was an American psychologist and engineer known for his criticism of cognitive neuroscience, and for his advocacy for distributed neural processing.
 In Uttal's obituary in the American Journal of Psychology, Stanley Coren wrote that "His distinguished academic career is difficult to classify, but his specialty probably should be put under the heading "cognitive science"."

 Career

 Uttal studied at Ohio State University, where he earned a BS in Physics and a PhD in experimental psychology and biophysics, then joined IBM, where he worked until 1963.
 That year, he returned to academia at the University of Michigan, where he researched perception and consciousness.
 He wrote his first book, The Psychobiology of Sensory Coding, in 1973.
 In 1985, he retired from the University Michigan to concentrate on writing and relocated to Hawaii to work with the US Navy.
 Two years later, he became chair of the psychology department at Arizona State University in the school of Computing, Informatics and Decision Systems Engineering, remaining there until his retirement (for a second time) in 1999.
 During his career, he published 32 books (roughly one every 18-24 months) and about 140 journal articles.

-He was married for 64 years to Michiye May Nishimura Uttal.
-He has three daughters: Lynet Uttal, Taneil Uttal, and Lisa Meek Uttal.